Lineage (Angel): Plot

-Once they're alone, Roger asks about Wesley's feelings for Fred, but he doesn't want to chat about his love life.
+Roger asks about Wesley's feelings for Fred, but he doesn't want to chat about his love life.
 He mentions that his last girlfriend was murdered and he had to chop her up, at which point his father gives up on the conversation.
 Wesley shows Roger the special Wolfram & Hart reference books, which Roger thinks are dangerous and could attract evil thieves.
 Up on the roof, a bunch of cyborgs drop out of a helicopter.
-Eve gets into an elevator and is joined by Spike, who has noticed her watching him and wants to know why.
+Eve gets into an elevator and is joined by Spike, who has noticed her watching him.
 He thinks that there's more to her than she's letting on, and she accuses him of the same.
 Spike wonders why Wolfram & Hart is keeping him connected to the amulet that brought him back, since it was intended for Angel.
 Eve replies that he can't assume it was intended for Angel.
-The lights suddenly go out and Spike yells that Pavayne will never take him to hell, eliciting a strange look from Eve.
+The lights go out, and Spike yells that Pavayne will never take him to hell.
 Gunn tells Angel that they may have lost contact with security.
 The cyborgs infiltrate and start fighting.
 A cyborg heads to Wesley's office, where Wesley keeps his father from fighting it.
-Roger is upset about this and notes that the cyborg went straight for the books.
-They gather up the books and head through a secret vault, where Roger allows that Wesley handled the cyborg well.
-He then knocks Wesley out, steals some kind of wand from one of the vaults, and speaks into a communications device: “Phase one complete.
+Roger notes that the cyborg went straight for the books.
+They gather the books and head through a secret vault, where Roger allows that Wesley handled the cyborg well.
+He then knocks Wesley out, steals a wand from one of the vaults, and speaks into a communications device: “Phase one complete.
 Begin phase two.”